syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Change the format of time editor**

-In the time editor, short time will be shown by default.
+In the time editor, a short time will be shown by default.
 You can change the applied format by setting the `Format`property in `DataFormTimeItem`.

 {% tabs %}
 {% highlight C# %}